OSMLatam/OSM-Notes-Ingestion/docs/Input_Validation.md

 ## Overview

-This document describes the centralized input validation functions that have been added to the OSM-Notes-profile project to address the critical issue of **"Falta de Validación de Entrada"** (Lack of Input Validation).
+This document describes the centralized input validation functions that have been added to the OSM-Notes-Ingestion project to address the critical issue of **"Falta de Validación de Entrada"** (Lack of Input Validation).

 ## Problem Statement